MikaSchoenmakers/MikasBalatro/README.md

 ### Bomb
 Gains +15 Mult per round, starting at 15.
 Self destructs after 3 rounds.

+### Glue
+If you have both the Half Joker and the Incomplete Joker, give +2 Joker slots and X5 Mult.

 ### Incomplete Joker
 Give +100 Chips if played hand contains 3 or fewer cards.